FOR REGISTRATION INFORMATION:

 Total Rower Development

 Commitment to excellence on and off the water is the emphasis of the Indiana Rowing Camp.
-Rowers are divided into groups by experience and ability with low staff-to-camper ratios for concentrated teaching.
+Rowers are divided into groups by experience and ability with low camper-to-staff ratios for concentrated teaching.
 There is a strong focus on individual skills as well as a dynamic program that advances team tactics.
-Water sessions include attention to technique, focusing on rhythm / ratio, blade work, and catch & release positions; land sessions include physical training in addition to lessons on race tactics, nutrition, and collegiate rowing / recruiting.
+Water sessions include attention to technique, focusing on rhythm / ratio, blade work, and catch & release positions; land sessions include physical training in addition to lessons on race tactics, nutrition, and collegiate rowing / the recruiting process.
 Daily activities include video analysis and question and answer sessions!

 Specialized Coxswain Training